parkermccurley/resume/README.md

 *Jan 2017 - October 2017*

-DXY's art is to turn an idea into an amazing product.
-My role in that process as an engineer is to gain an intimate understanding of a client's industry, goal, and requirements, both technical and business-oriented.
-I then leverage that understanding to **architect** a bespoke software solution, making decisions in all stages of the early software lifecycle.
-I have also been tasked with **solving highly technical problems** for existing businesses.
+DXY's art was to turn an idea into an amazing product.
+My role in that process as an engineer was to gain an intimate understanding of a client's industry, goal, and requirements, both technical and business-oriented.
+I then leveraged that understanding to **architect** a bespoke software solution, making decisions in all stages of the early software lifecycle.
+I was also tasked with **solving highly technical problems** for existing businesses.

-When I am not programming, I operate as DXY's mascot to the developer community at large by **planning, hosting, and speaking at technology events**.
+When I was not programming, I operated as DXY's mascot to the developer community at large by **planning, hosting, and speaking at technology events**.

 Past projects include:
 * An automation tool to manage e-commerce platform activity ( **node.js** )